crystallamar/TheMaze/README.md

 About the Development:

-I LOVED working designing and developing this project.
-When this assignment was given to me, I wasn't sure what I wanted to do.
+I LOVED designing and developing this project.
+When this assignment was given to me, I initially wasn't sure what I wanted to do.
 The idea actually came to me after working with one of my kiddos with special needs*.
 I told him about a text adventure I had created in the past and he wanted to see it.
 I showed him a basic one online, but was saddened to realize that his mobility impairment made it impossible for him to play it.